wangru25/TopoDockQ-Feature/README.md

  * @Description:
 -->
 # TopoDockQ-Feature
 This Python package generates persistent combinatorial Laplacian-based features for the TopoDockQ model.
+The full description of TopoDockQ can be viewed [here](https://github.com/XDaiNYU/TopoDockQ).

 ## Requirements